 Users can also request that the points be interpolated, resulting in a path that smoothly follows the geometry of the road.
 In the screenshot below, the blue pins represent the input coordinates, and the red line is formed by the snapped points in the response with the speed limits displayed.

 How does it work?
 GPS points are not always exact, so the API converts the GPS points of your tracked assets to a corresponding set of interpolated latitude and longitude coordinates of the nearest roads.
 This feature is important when tracking assets, as GPS devices can lose their connection or encounter interference resulting in an incomplete or inaccurate collection of GPS points.
 Tracing GPS points, otherwise known as historical bread crumbing, can be used for post-drive analytics or in real-time asset tracking.
+The algorithm that powers the Bing Maps Snap to Road API is based on this great paper written by Microsoft Research.

 You can also use Bing Maps V8 Web Control to display the interpolated points on a map as a route line that nicely follows the geometry of the roads, as shown in the image above.
 The Bing Maps V8 Web Control Infobox feature can also be used to display information about each GPS point (e.g., truck number, driver’s name, street name of the road, posted speed limit, and driver’s speed).